-I’ve seen some harsh scenery these last few days, the Wakhan valley didn’t look like the easiest place to settle down, but at least it is possible to grow food.
-But here at an elevation of almost four kilometers there’s a village on the lake’s shore.
+I’ve seen some harsh scenery these last few days – the Wakhan valley didn’t look like the easiest place to settle down – but at least it is possible to grow food. here at an elevation of almost 4,000 metres there’s a village on the lakeshore.
 I really do wonder how people survive.
 Though it’s late August it’s cold already and the lack of oxygen leaves me tired just from wandering around the village for a bit.

 As remote as the village feels the guest house negates any feelings of romantic isolation.
-I meet about half a dozen fellow tourists there including a guy I spotted at Yashikul lake two days ago.
-His rented car had gotten stuck somewhere and he declined my offer to help out.
-With the encouragement of the place’s owner who hardly speaks a word of English and has been using me and two Russian tourists as make do translators I ask a him if I he could possibly give me a lift across the border to Osh and he thankfully agrees.
-With so little traffic coming through I figured I’d be stuck in the village for at least a day or two but I guess the Pamir highway has been my lucky road.
+I meet about half a dozen fellow tourists there including a guy I spotted at Yashlikul lake two days ago.
+His rented car had gotten stuck somewhere and he had declined my offer to help out.
+With the encouragement of the place’s owner who hardly speaks a word of English and has been using me and two Russian tourists as make-do translators I ask him if he could possibly give me a lift across the border to Osh and he thankfully agrees.
+With so little traffic coming through I figured I’d be stuck in the village for at least a day or two but I guess the Pamir Highway has been my lucky road.

-After a rough road through the mountains we end up on driving past farm fields to a village just on the other side of the Pamirs.
-The contrast between that morning’s scenery is huge, the place feels like the garden of Eden with the impenetrable backdrop of the mountains.
-The next day after a brief detour to the old trade center of Uzgen we part ways in Osh.
+After a rough road through the mountains we end up driving past farm fields to a village just on the other side of the Pamirs.
+The contrast with that morning’s scenery is huge: the place feels like the Garden of Eden with an impenetrable backdrop of mountains.
+The next day after a brief detour to the old trading center of Uzgen we part ways in Osh.